catherinearnett/byte-premium-tool/README.md

 # Byte Premium Tool

 This is a tool to calculate dataset scaling needed to achieve cross-lingual training data equity when dataset size is measured in UTF-8 bytes.
-For more information see the [paper].
+For more information, see our paper, [A Bit of a Problem: Measurement Disparities in Dataset Sizes Across Languages (Arnett*, Chang*, & Bergen, SIGUL 2024)](https://arxiv.org/abs/2403.00686).

 The output of the tool is a single ratio, which represents the number of bytes it takes to encode a parallel text in Language 1 relative to the number of bytes needed to encode the same content in Language 2.